-We’re traveling today to the the Marshall Islands, an island county in the Pacific ocean.
+We’re traveling today to the Marshall Islands, an island county in the Pacific ocean.
 The country is spread out over 1,156 individual islands near the Equator and consists of a population of over 68,000 people.
 You can imagine that being spread out over that many islands, you would need to develop some systems for navigating the waters and islands of the area in order to travel on the seafaring canoes built by the Marshallese.

 That’s where today’s lesson comes in.
 I just learned about this art form recently and thought this is a perfect lesson for my 5-year-old!
 I would probably do this lesson with any elementary grade level.
-It’s a great social studies and art integration.
+It’s great social studies and art integration.

 Marshall Islands Stick Charts

 The Marshallese people once did not have the traditional mechanical devices for navigating the oceans like compasses and astrolabes.
 In order to navigate the ocean swell patterns, the winds, and the islands, the Marshallese developed navigation stick charts made from small seashells, wooden sticks, and various parts of a coconut.
 The curved lines in the Marshall Islands stick chart showed the direction and flow of the ocean waves, and shells or thick crossings of the sticks represented islands.